 Pupils who remain in the same class for more than one year are not taught the same things over again, nor do we have any different expectations for them in terms of their academic progress and attainment.

 We assess the progress of pupils against the national expectations of pupils in each year group, irrespective of which class they are in.
 We know from analysing several years of data that pupils who in the same year group but in different classes make the same progress in younger and older classes.
-So for example, we know that in general, pupils in Year 4 in Swallows class make the same academic progress as pupils in Year 4 in Kingfishers Class.
+So for example, we know that in general, pupils in Year 2 in Robins class make the same progress as children in Year 2 in Swallows class.

 There is always a range of children’s ability in every class and teachers focus on what each child knows, what they can already do and what they need to be taught next.
 You can help to support your child as they learn the key year group expectations.
 Find out more by clicking here.